medialab/hyphe/doc/api.md

   + _`onlyCrawled`_ (optional, default: `false`)
   + _`include_page_metas`_ (optional, default: `false`)
   + _`include_page_body`_ (optional, default: `false`)
+  + _`body_as_plain_text`_ (optional, default: `false`)
   + _`corpus`_ (optional, default: `"--hyphe--"`)

  Returns for a `corpus` `count` indexed Pages alphabetically ordered fitting within the WebEntity defined by `webentity_id` and returns a `pagination_token` to reuse to collect the following pages.
 Optionally limits the results to Pages which were actually crawled setting `onlyCrawled` to "true".
 Also optionally returns complete page metadata (http status, body size, content_type, encoding, crawl timestamp\ and crawl depth) when `include_page_metas` is set to "true".
-Additionally returns the page's zipped body encoded in base64 when `include_page_body` is "true" (only possible when Hyphe is configured with `store_crawled_html_content` to "true").
+Additionally returns the page's zipped body encoded in base64 when `include_page_body` is "true" (only possible when Hyphe is configured with `store_crawled_html_content` to "true"); setting body_as_plain_text to "true" decodes and unzip these to return them as plain text.

 - __`get_webentity_mostlinked_pages`:__